Suraj0313/Advanced_SQL_Capstone/README.md

 # AirlineDB_Analysis_SQL
 # Overview
 AirlineDB is a comprehensive database management system to handle the complex data requirements of an airline company.
-The system provides an efficient and scalable solution for managing flight schedules, bookings, passenger information and more enabling airlines to streamline their operations and enhance the passenger experience.
+The system provides an efficient and Scalable solution for managing flight schedules, bookings, passenger information and more enabling airlines to streamline their operations and enhance the passenger experience.

 # Project Overview
 This SQL Capstone Project was undertaken to enhance and showcase proficiency in SQL by working with a simulated airline database.
 The project involves writing and executing complex SQL queries to extract meaningful insights from the data.
 The queries were designed to cover a wide range of SQL functionalities, including data transformation, joining multiple tables, window functions, and subqueries.